mbyrenh/icalwarrior/doc/design/0002-enumerate-todo-items-anew-each-time-the-program-is-called.md

 ## Context

-To make it easy to modify or delete existing ToDo items, it is desirable to have a short numeric identifier for every item.
-Icalendar items only have rather long, alphanumeric identifiers which are unsuitable for quick addressing of todo items by the user.
+To make it easy to modify or delete existing todo items, it is desirable to have a short numeric identifier for every item.
+Icalendar items typically have rather long, alphanumeric identifiers (e.g., `14385d37-1961-43db-94fd-01aba568c8d8` or `140259242703240749`) which are unsuitable for quick addressing of todo items by the user.

 ## Decision